PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

 <p>
-  With the stop rule function, the one series function will work functional.Furthermore, knowing when to stop, we can estimate the average number of plays before stopping.
+  With the stop rule function, the one series function will work functional.
+Furthermore, knowing when to stop, we can estimate the average number of plays before stopping.
 The first step is to find how to count the number of one series play.
 Thus, we can find the game index in the ledger, counting the ledger game index row to find the total